 A woman paints an Armenian flag on a man's cheek

 Armenians marched through London on the 100th anniversary of start

 of the killing of 1.5m Armenians by Turkey between 1915 and 1923.
-Turkey still

-the Armenian genocide.
+has not recognised the Armenian genocide.

-Hundreds of Armenians met for a procession through London, led by Armenian
+Hundreds of Armenians met for a procession through London, led by

-about the Armenian genocide.
+had large placards about the Armenian genocide.
 Armenians demand that

 genocide and it should be included in the national curriculum.

 Some carried a placard with a picture of Hrant Dink (1954-2007),

 described as 'The 1,500,001st Victim of The Armenian Genocide'.
-The former editor of
+The

-301 of the Turkish Penal Code which makes it a
+prosecuted under Article 301 of the Turkish Penal Code which makes it a

 crime to publicly denigrate the Turkish government, republic or nation.

 year old Turkish Nationalist in January 2007.

-Because of other events I had to leave the meeting point shortly before the
+Because of other events I had to leave the meeting point shortly before

-Canon Pastor Tricia Hillas was to address the marchers.
+Cathedral where Canon Pastor Tricia Hillas was to address the marchers.

 Class War Poor Doors 28